Carbon-izer.com - General Bruce Drive

 Oasis Motel / 2711 S. General Bruce Drive

-This motel was built in 1950 and is the oldest motel in Temple.
+This motel was built in 1950 and is possibly the oldest motel in Temple.
 The main sign was replaced at some point, previously smashed out by high winds, but it remains open.

 7-Eleven / 2903 S. General Bruce Drive